COVID-19 Vaccinations – as of the 19th February 2021

 Face mask policy

-We are asking all our patients to wear a face covering or something else that can cover the mouth and nose, such as a scarf, if you come to the surgery for an appointment.
+Patients and Staff are asked to wear a face mask or something that covers the mouth and nose, such as a scarf on entering the building.

-Clinicians that are seeing patients face-to-face will be wearing personal protective equipment (face mask/gloves/aprons).
+Staff will be wearing a facemask.
 This is for your safety as well as theirs.

 Further advice about wearing face coverings in enclosed spaces can be found here www.gov.uk/government/news/public-advised-to-cover-faces-in-enclosed-spaces

 We understand how stressful and worrying this pandemic may appear.
-We are here to help you with this and other problems, but feel we have to try to limit spread to the larger population.
+We are here to help you.

 Put your request in writing and drop into the letterbox or you can register at https://wsp.psf-live.co.uk/ and request a sick note online.